Empirical adequacy of the time operator canonically conjugate to a Hamiltonian generating translations: Declarations

-\textbf{Acknowledgement} The author thanks Basil Altaie, Almut Beige, Eliahu Cohen, Ismael Paiva, Ashmeet Singh, and Michael Suleymanou, for their valuable comments and suggestions offered to a previous version of the manuscript.
+\textbf{Acknowledgement} The author thanks Basil Altaie, Almut Beige, Eliahu Cohen, Ismael Paiva, Ashmeet Singh, Michael Suleymanou, and anonymous referees, for their valuable comments and suggestions offered to a previous version of the manuscript.
 Nevertheless, the author bears full responsibility for the article.